 Use TPR appropriate for the student level – Adjust!

-If the student is conversational, make sure your TPR is appropriate for their level.
-If your student is a young learner with limited language ability always be paying attention to if the student is demonstrating a level of comprehension during the lesson.
+If the student is conversational, ensure your TPR is appropriate for their level.
+If your student is a young learner with limited language ability, always pay attention if the student demonstrates comprehension during the lesson.

 It’s YOUR classroom.
-Don’t feel restricted to following a specific process like a robot.
-Your goal above anything else is to meet the lesson objectives.
+Feel free to follow a specific process like a robot.
+Your goal, above anything else, is to meet the lesson objectives.

 Model TPR for Student Success

-Modeling is a method of teaching where you say and act out a sentence structure with the primary goal of the student using the target sentence structure correctly.
-With modeling it takes multiple times for the student to follow along, but with enough repetition the student will be able to understand your body language in relation to what language they should use.
+Modeling is a method of teaching where you say and act out a sentence structure with the student’s primary goal using the target sentence structure correctly.
+With modeling, it takes multiple times for the student to follow along.
+Still, with enough repetition, the student will be able to understand your body language concerning what language they should use.

 TPR Story Telling

-Something as simple as the “itsy bitsy spider” or “row row your boat” is an example of story telling.
-Songs and chants are a lot of fun for young learners and it helps them associate a physical action to a word.
-You can already imagine how you wold model rowing a boat to an online student.
+Something as simple as the “itsy bitsy spider” or “row your boat” is an example of storytelling.
+Songs and chants are a lot of fun for young learners, and it helps them associate a physical action with a word.
+Imagine how you would model rowing a boat to an online student.
 That is how you incorporate TPR.
-To make the lesson helpful and to increase the students confidence and retention with regards to vocabulary.
+To make the lesson helpful and increase the student’s confidence and retention regarding vocabulary.

 Instructional TPR

 Instructional TPR are classroom commands.
-Students are not expected to repeat commands for obvious reasons.
-Instructional TPR involves things like “listen, circle, stand up, what do you see?” and so forth.
-Instructional TPR is useful in class because it allows the student to speak and participate in the lesson more easily while also reducing teacher talk.
+Students are expected to avoid repeating orders for obvious reasons.
+Instructional TPR involves “listen, circle, stand up, what do you see?” and so forth.
+Instructional TPR is helpful in class because it allows the student to speak and participate in the lesson more efficiently while also reducing teacher talk.

 Educational TPR